 - Corridors and circulation zones: 2.5 Hz

-- Stairs: 2.5-4 Hz
+- Stairs: 3.5 Hz

-- Rehearsal space: 2-2.5 Hz
+- Studio: 2-2.5 Hz

-- Damping: Due to the extent of fitout, 1-2% damping is deemed appropriate
+- Damping: Due to the extent of fit-out, 1-2% damping is deemed appropriate.

 - Response Factors (RF): Vibration criteria for floors with people walking are typically quoted in terms of a response factor or multiplier on the threshold of human perception.
 The level of excitation of the structural floor should be within the acceptable limits for the specific function of the space.
-The accepted level of response should be defined and agreed with the client.
-However, compliance with ISO 10137 2007 (basis of design of structures) can be used as a preliminary guidance.
+The accepted level of response should be defined and agreed with the client, but compliance with ISO 10137 2007 (basis of design of structures) can be used as a preliminary guidance.

-Maximum response factors summarised in below are a good guidance for preliminary design.
+Maximum response factors summarised below are a good guidance for preliminary design.